Short Guided Meditation Scripts for Beginners

 3-minute breath script

-> Sit in a way that feels steady enough for the next few minutes. > Let your hands rest where they naturally land. > If it feels okay, soften your gaze or close your eyes. > Notice where your body meets the chair, cushion, or floor. > Now bring attention to breathing. > You do not need to breathe in any special way. > Just notice one inhale, then one exhale. > If your mind moves to a grocery list, a sound, or a plan, that is normal. > Notice it, and come back to the next breath. > Again, feel the body breathing. > One breath at a time. > To close, notice the room around you. > Open your eyes if they were closed.
+> Settle in a position that feels steady enough for the next few minutes. > Let your hands rest naturally, perhaps noticing warmth in the palms. > If it feels comfortable, lower your gaze or close your eyes. > Notice the body being held by what is beneath it. > Bring attention to breathing. > There is no special breath to perform. > Simply notice one inhale, then one exhale. > If the mind drifts to a dog leash tug, a warehouse pallet jack, or tomorrow’s plan, that is normal. > Notice the drift, and return to the next breath. > Again, feel the body breathing. > One breath at a time. > To close, notice the space around you. > Let the eyes open if they were closed.

 Pacing notes for beginners